nucleuscloud/neosync/docs/docs/connections/dynamodb.md

 Neosync supports being given an IAM Role along with an External ID.

-If configuring DynaomDB via NeosyncCloud, this is the recommended approach over using raw Access Credentials that don't expire.
+If configuring DynamoDB via NeosyncCloud, this is the recommended approach over using raw Access Credentials that don't expire.
 Neosync will assume this role only during active syncs or any time data is requested via the frontend and does not store those credentials in any way.

 ### AWS Access Credentials